PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/ResponsibleAI1.md

 __1b__ Explain how the terms 'fairness' and 'cooperation' relate to each other by giving a real-life example.
 Write your answer down.

 __1c__ Read the comic book Fairness & Friends by Khan et., al., which you can find, [here](https://dataresponsibly.github.io/comics/vol2/fairness_en.pdf).
+This comic book is completely awesome, because it will introduce you to all the main concepts related to fairness and AI in a fun, and comprehensible way.

 Different researchers, classify ML bias differently.
 Some will state that there are three types of bias, others will state there are six types of bias.
 In other words, there is no real consensus on how to define bias in machine learning.